ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Upon receiving the ADDRESS_REQUEST capsule, an endpoint SHOULD assign an IP address to its peer, and then respond with an ADDRESS_ASSIGN capsule to inform the peer of the assignment.
+Note that the receiver of the ADDRESS_REQUEST capsule is not required to assign the requested address, and that it can also assign some requested addresses but not others.

 ### ROUTE_ADVERTISEMENT Capsule